szerrade-uw/Cropbox.jl/docs/src/tutorials/gdd.md

 ```
 \

 Notice that the column names have units in parentheses.
-The `|> unitfy` notation in Cropbox automatically assigns units to values based on names of the columns (if the unit is specified).
+The `unitfy()` function in Cropbox automatically assigns units to values based on names of the columns (if the unit is specified).

 ```@example Cropbox
-weather = weather |> unitfy
+weather = unitfy(weather)
 first(weather, 3)
 ```
 \